pb8294/pb8294.github.io/content/publication/indoor-odometry-and-point-cloud-mapping.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-image = "headers/bubbles-wide.jpg"
+image = "indoor.png"
-caption = "My caption 😄"
+caption = "Top view of Odometry Output for a floorplan"

 +++